A List of LLM & CLAW courses is available on the Courses Search page. It is subject to change - please check it regularly.

-The majority of the LLM/Grad Cert of Law courses are taught intensively over periods of three to five days (usually 9am - 5pm on each day).
+The LLM/Grad Cert of Law courses are taught both intensively over a couple of days On Campus or Online over a couple of weeks.
 Attendance is compulsory.
-The timetabling of courses is specifically designed to accommodate students who have full-time work commitments, who need to travel from interstate, or who need to study part-time.
+The timetabling of courses is designed to accommodate students who have full-time work commitments, who need to travel from interstate, or who need to study part-time.
 Intensives are held at the ANU Campus in Canberra.

 Many of the graduate LLM & Grad Cert of Law courses are undertaken in non-standard sessions.
 These sessions are as follows: